Hyllesen/TaxiApp/README.md

 **Please use your own local ip inside the client!**

-mobile/App.js replace the "192.168.1.32" ip with your own local ip adresss.
+inside componentDidMount(), mobile/App.js, replace the "http://192.168.0.27:3000" ip with your own local ip adresss.